VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 ## Income collection and distribution

-Every market in Venus (including Isolated lending markets) contributes to the rewards that Prime contract will distribute, following the protocol [tokenomics](../../governance/tokenomics.md).
-The following diagram shows the flow of funds implemented.
+Every market in Venus (including Isolated Lending markets) contributes to the rewards that the Prime contract will distribute, following the protocol [tokenomics](../../governance/tokenomics.md).
+The following diagram shows the current implementation for the flow of funds.

 <figure><img src="../../.gitbook/assets/prime_funds.png" alt="Flow of funds related to Prime"><figcaption></figcaption></figure>